cbarkinozer/generative_chatbot/README.md

 GROQ_API_KEY=****
 API_URL=http://127.0.0.1:5000

+# Strengths
+* Handles natural, everyday conversations for answering questions and making bookings, without relying on predefined formats.
+* Can answer thousands of questions from a FAQ document, regardless of language or format, though accuracy may vary.
+* Supports over 30 languages natively, depending on the LLM used.

+# Weaknesses
+* Some edge cases still require detailed coding.
+* Question answering relies heavily on the provided document.
+* Hotel booking systems vary, requiring extra effort for integration.
+* LLM API rate limits can limit scalability.
+* LLMs can make mistakes that are difficult to detect during testing.
+* Handling personal identifiable information (PII) through LLM APIs may pose security risks.

 # Conclusion
 This project leverages advanced generative AI to enhance hotel customer service by enabling natural language interactions.
 This AI-driven assistant caters to individuals seeking an easy, intuitive way to manage hotel bookings and inquiries, anytime and without relying on employees.
 Key features include the ability to make and cancel bookings, inquire about room availability, and answer according to FaQ, in various languages and formats.
 To bring this project to life, the solution employs Retrieval-Augmented Generation (RAG), Function-Calling, vector databases, SQL, and Large Language Models (LLMs).
 Milvus serves as the vector database, enabling effective data retrieval, while Docker ensures the smooth deployment of Milvus containers.
 The user interface is built using Gradio, with embedding models provided by Hugging Face, and Groq API as a free LLM service.
 The architecture follows a REST API structure and development follows a waterfall workflow, with Git for version control.
 You can see the new architecture below: Overcoming challenges such as language bias and response variability was a challenge.
 Language bias toward English was addressed by integrating language detection and prompt engineering, ensuring responses in the user's preferred language.
 Initially, the system returned fixed responses, which affected naturalness, but switching to dynamic LLM calls resolved this at the cost of latency.
 A smaller model, Llama3-8b, was implemented to support Turkish and optimize response times under rate limits.
 Further, a demo booking system was built, demonstrating feasibility and flexibility for integration with diverse hotel systems.
 The project achieved its KPIs by passing all test cases, with additional refinements enhancing both accuracy and user experience.
 For instance, incorporating memory management improved conversational continuity, while a unique session ID solved UI challenges related to session uniqueness.
 Future improvements may include expanding API integrations to seamlessly connect with various hotel booking systems.